harness/developer-hub/docs/continuous-integration/use-ci/build-and-upload-artifacts/build-and-upload-an-artifact.md

 ### Download artifacts

-Regardless of how you upload artifacts, you can use Run steps and Plugin steps to download artifacts into your pipeline workspace.
+You can use Run steps and Plugin steps to download artifacts into your pipeline workspace.

 For example: